AlexanderPavlenko/pi-audio-duplex/README.md

-This code allows to use [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) as a USB gadget composite of Ethernet and multichannel Audio input/output.

-The Pi 4 is powerful enough to run [Reaper (armv7l)](https://www.reaper.fm/download.php) and its [ReaStream](https://www.reaper.fm/reaplugs/) plugin with low latency over the built-in Ethernet.
+This code allows to use [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) as a USB gadget composite of multichannel Audio input/output and Ethernet, meaning it can transform an iPad (or any other [UAC2](https://en.wikipedia.org/wiki/USB#Audio_streaming) compatible device) into a VST effect/instrument integrated into a desktop DAW – the Pi 4 is powerful enough to run [Reaper (armv7l)](https://www.reaper.fm/download.php) and its [ReaStream](https://www.reaper.fm/reaplugs/) plugin with low latency over the built-in Ethernet.

 ### Other versions
 * [Pi Zero](https://github.com/AlexanderPavlenko/pi-audio-duplex/tree/zero-v1)